fraylopez/restaurant/devlog.md

 2023-11-22 20:19:48
 Tentatively identified a new use case for the host to be able arrange the tables in the restaurant.

+2023-11-22 20:21:23
+The instructions put emphasis on performance.
+I prefeer to focus on correctness first and then optimize for performance.
+I will use a TDD approach to develop the solution.